cmembrez/Computer-Pointer-Controller/README.md

 To estimate the gaze of the user, the application reads an input (webcam, video) and uses an inference pipeline of four pre-trained models.

 ## Project Set Up and Installation
-Before going any further, Intel OpenVINO toolkit is required (version >= 2020.1), please refer to their official [link]( https://docs.openvinotoolkit.org/latest/index.html)
+Before going any further, Intel OpenVINO toolkit is required (version >= 2020.1), please refer to their official [link]( https://docs.openvinotoolkit.org/latest/index.html).
+Then, you can:

-*Then, you can git clone this repo: git clone www.github.com/cmembrez/computer_pointer_controller *Next, check the dependencies section below on 'how to install the dependencies'.
+* Clone this repo: git clone www.github.com/cmembrez/computer_pointer_controller
+* Check the dependencies section below on 'how to install the dependencies'.
-*Afterwards, you can download your own models in the ./models folder or use the ones provided here.
+* Download your own models in the ./models folder or use the ones provided here.
-* Finally, in a terminal, run the bash script test_simple.sh.
+* In a terminal, run the bash script test_simple.sh.

 Please refer to the './log' folder for logging information.
 Please note that they are reset at each new launch:
 * benchmark.log: gives for each model used, its name, its precision, its loading time, and each batch's time on